Skip to content

 Avoid torn, stained, or suspicious-looking notes.
 Some companies and hotels may refuse damaged bills, even if they’re legal tender.

-The Argentina peso exchange rate fluctuates significantly due to high inflation.
-There is often a wide gap between the official exchange rate set by the central bank and the unofficial exchange rate available in street exchanges.
+There is often a significant disparity between the official exchange rate set by the central bank and the unofficial exchange rate prevalent in street markets.

 If you’re exchanging British pounds, US dollars, or other currencies, use a trusted currency converter to check the mid market rate before exchanging your money.